 AND when past experience reluctantly informs us that cash-strapped governments aren’t always known for planning beyond the next election, let alone leaving a lucrative 2.4 hectare stand of Sugar Pines uncut for 85 years???

 Maybe it just shows there really IS magic in the air …

 Wandering the walk – thankfully short, our 13 km Kosciuszko challenge was just a few days ago – through the Sugar Pines, time stands still and the warmth of the day does not penetrate.
 A family enters the forest behind us, children uncharacteristically quiet, and take a side track.

 Do they reappear?
 Not while we’re watching …

-… perhaps the portal worked for them?!
+… perhaps the portal worked and they were beamed away somewhere??

 The staggering natural beauty of this plantation of the largest of the pines is enough to warp time and give the visitor a taste of a universe where things work differently.